-Tanah Keeta Scout Reservation is located near Tequesta in Martin County and includes 640 acres along the south edge of Jonathan Dickenson State Park and on the Loxahatchee River – a State of Florida Historic Trail.
-Deeded to the Council in 1953 the property is heavily forested with slash pines and is home to the Tanah Keeta Summer Camp program and the Order of the Arrow, Aal-Pa-Tah Lodge.
-Features of Tanah Keeta include:
+Situated near Tequesta in Martin County, Tanah Keeta Scout Reservation spans 640 acres along the south edge of Jonathan Dickinson State Park and the historic Loxahatchee River Trail.
+Deeded to the Council in 1953, this heavily forested property, adorned with majestic slash pines, is home to the Tanah Keeta Summer Camp program and the Order of the Arrow, Aal-Pa-Tah Lodge.

 Camp Loxahatchee is on the western half of Tanah Keeta and lies on the Loxahatchee River.
 It is the main camping area and features a Dining Hall, pool, COPE, climbing tower, ranges, the OA Ring, Fort Blanchard ampitheater (directly on the Loxahatchee River), the new Lassiter Training Center, and numerous campsites.
 All of the campsites in Camp Loxhatchee have hot water shower / bathroom facilities, pavilions with electricity and fire rings.